SRIVIDYAMEDURI/Deep-Learning/Unit Testing Bots.md

 * FiberTestBase.cs
 * MockConnectorFactory.cs

-Inside EchoBotTests.cs, you will find a TestMethod called *ShouldReturnEcho.
-ShouldReturnEcho* verifies the result from EchoBot.
+Inside EchoBotTests.cs, you will find a TestMethod called *ShouldReturnEcho*. *ShouldReturnEcho* verifies the result from EchoBot.
 The below line in EchoBotTests.cs mocks the behavior of EchoBot using RootDialog.
 RootDialog is used to provide the functionality of EchoBot.

 ````
 using (new FiberTestBase.ResolveMoqAssembly(rootDialog))